Terms & Conditions

 9. Technical Specifications

 9.1.
-It is the Customer’s obligation to profoundly examine the available features and functionalities of The Services, using the demo version, and ensure that any additional requirements that are not present in the demo version, are specified explicitly under Additional Technical Requirements in the EFB Service Agreement.
+It is the Customer’s obligation to profoundly examine the available features and functionalities of the Services, using the demo version, and ensure that any additional requirements that are not present in the demo version, are specified explicitly under technical requirements and specifications in the Agreement.

 9.2.
-Any additional developments that are not specified under Additional Technical Requirements, will not be covered by the setup fees or otherwise be part of Supplier’s delivery commitment under this Agreement.
+Any additional developments that are not specified under technical requirements and specifications, will not be covered by the setup fees or otherwise be part of Supplier’s delivery commitment under the Agreement.

 10. Governing Law and Dispute Resolution